Murder on the Orient Express-2017

 Grade: B+

-Kenneth Branagh leads an all-star cast as well as directs them in a 2017 remake of the 1974 thriller, Murder On The Orient Express.
+Kenneth Branagh leads and directs an all-star cast in a 2017 remake of the 1974 thriller Murder On The Orient Express.

-The film was, of course, based on the famous 1934 Agatha Christie novel of the same name.
-With a ritzy cast including Judi Dench, Johnny Depp, Michelle Pfeiffer, Penelope Cruz, and Willem Defoe, top-notch acting is assured.
+The film is based on the famous 1934 Agatha Christie novel of the same name.
+With a ritzy cast that includes Judi Dench, Johnny Depp, Michelle Pfeiffer, Penelope Cruz, and Willem Defoe, top-notch acting is assured.

-The cinematography is tremendous as the film looks gorgeous from start to finish and the story is an effective, good, old-fashioned whodunit that will satisfy audiences.
+The cinematography is tremendous, and the film looks gorgeous from start to finish.
+The story is an effective, good, old-fashioned whodunit that will satisfy audiences.

-We meet our hero, Hercule Poirot (Branagh), in Jerusalem as he has recently solved a murder mystery and is anticipating a good rest.
-Poirot is invited by a friend to travel back to his homeland of London via the lavish Orient Express.
+We meet our hero, Hercule Poirot (Branagh), in Jerusalem.
+He has recently solved a murder mystery and is anticipating a good rest.
+A friend invites Poirot to travel back to his homeland of London via the lavish Orient Express.

 Murder On The Orient Express has all the trimmings for a good, solid murder mystery, and director Branagh sets all of these elements in motion with a good flow.

-Paced quite nicely, each of the principal characters is introduced intriguingly, so much so that each contains a measure of juicy intrigue.
-The film gives a brief background of each character as he or she boards the grandiose train.
+Paced quite nicely, each principal character is introduced intriguingly, so much so that each contains a measure of juicy intrigue.
+The film briefly describes each character as they board the grandiose train.

 The details of the characters are rich and compelling.

-With actors such as Dench and Depp, the acting playing field is set very high, and all of the actors play their parts with gusto.
+The playing field is set very high with actors such as Dench and Depp, and all actors play their parts with gusto.

-Wonderful to experience with Murder On The Orient Express is the true nature of an ensemble casteach character is relevant in his or her way, regardless of screen time, and the casting works well.
+An excellent experience with Murder On The Orient Express demonstrates the true nature of an ensemble cast—each character is relevant in his or her own way, regardless of screen time, and the casting works well.

-Evident is how the cast must have enjoyed working together on this nice project.
-Each character is written in a way that the individual actor can sink his or her teeth into the role and the wonderful reveal at the end of the film allows for each a chance to shine so that equal weight is given to each part.
+The cast must have enjoyed working together on this lovely project.
+Each character is written so that the individual actor can sink his or her teeth into the role, and the wonderful reveal at the end of the film allows each a chance to shine, giving each part equal weight.

-The first half of the film is just the buildup and, at times, the story slightly lags, but this is fixed when the film kicks into high gear midway through.
-Sometimes a climactic conclusion makes up for any slight lag time suffered in the first portion of the film and Murder On The Orient Express is a great example of this.
+The first half of the film is just the buildup, and, at times, the story slightly lags, but this is fixed when the movie kicks into high gear midway through.

-The standouts for me are Branagh himself as Poirot and Pfeiffer as the sexy Caroline Hubbard, an American man-crazed older woman.
-How wonderful to see Pfeiffer back in the game in 2017- with wonderful roles in both Murder On The Orient Express and Mother!
+My standouts are Branagh himself as Poirot and Pfeiffer as the sexy Caroline Hubbard, an American man-crazed older woman.
+How wonderful to see Pfeiffer back in the game in 2017- with fantastic roles in Murder On The Orient Express and Mother!

 She has the acting chops to pull off sex appeal, vulnerability, and toughness.
-In the case of Branagh, the actor never disappoints in any film he appears in, but seeing him in a leading role is fantastic and he can carry a film with such a dynamic cast.
+Branagh’s acting never disappoints in any film he appears in, but seeing him in a leading role is fantastic, and he can carry a film with such a dynamic cast.

 Branagh’s Poirot is classy, intelligent, and charismatic.

-I adored the conclusion of the film and found the explanation and the reasoning of the murderer or murderers quite effective and believable.
-Through the use of black and white flashback scenes, the action aboard the grandiose, yet slightly claustrophobic train scenes, are a perfect balance.
+I adored the film’s conclusion and found the explanation and reasoning of the murderer or murderers quite effective and believable.
+The use of black-and-white flashback scenes perfectly balances the action aboard the grandiose yet slightly claustrophobic train scenes.

-Furthermore, the explanation and the motivations of the killer or killers make perfect sense and much sympathy is evoked.
-In this way, the story is moralistic and certainly not a black and white subject matter.
+Furthermore, the explanation and motivations of the killer or killers make perfect sense, and much sympathy is evoked.
+The story is moralistic and not a black-and-white subject matter.

 Murder On The Orient Express succeeds as a wonderfully shot and star-studded affair.
-The filming is grandiose and the production values are high as a caper film with a mystique and class.
+The filming is grandiose, and the production values are high.
+It is a caper film with a mystique and class.

 The original film from 1974 is a tad bit better, but as remakes go, the 2017 offering is quite good.